-Flint seeks water consultant
+Flint seeks consultant to for water quality concerns

 Flint — The city of Flint has requested an evaluation of its efforts to improve water quality amid concerns that it contains potentially harmful levels of a disinfection byproduct.